aya49/202105_sfu_cmpt_127/labs/02/README.md

 }
 ```

-Note that your array values do not go out of scope (is not removed) once you finish executing the function, the pointer that the function created a copy of does.
+Note that your array values does not go out of scope (is not removed) once you finish executing the function, the pointer that the function created a copy of does.

 ## Practice 02.1